Icinga/icinga2/doc/6-distributed-monitoring.md

 and apply service checks using the command endpoint execution method to them.
 Add the two client nodes as host objects to the `satellite` zone.

-We've already created the directories in `zones.d`, the files for the zone and endpoint configuration for the clients.
+We've already created the directories in `/etc/icinga2/zones.d` including the files for the zone and endpoint configuration for the clients.

     [root@icinga2-master1.localdomain /]# cd /etc/icinga2/zones.d/satellite